-Linea Nigra (or linea negra): If you’re over half way along in your pregnancy, you might start to notice a dark line that runs down your abdomen, between your belly button and your pubic area.
+Linea Nigra is a dark line that can stretch vertically from your navel to the beginning of your pelvic bone.
+If you’re over half way along in your pregnancy, you might start to notice a dark line that runs down your abdomen, between your belly button and your pubic area.

 For me personally, I started to see it at 2 months in my pregnancy.

 Although its true purpose is unknown, we believe the line is caused by an increased production of the pigment melanin during your pregnancy.